Albi1999/Albi1999/README.md

 </div>

 - 💻 I’m interested in technology and motorsport 🏎️
-- 🎓 I’m a Data Science Master Degree student at the University of Padua 🏫
+- 🎓 I’m a Master's Degree student in Data Science at the University of Padua 🏫
+- 🤖 My studies focus on Machine Learning and Deep Learning applied to intelligent systems 🧠
-- 🔭 I’m currently working as a Data Science Consultant at ScuolAttiva Onlus
+- 🔭 I’m currently working as a Data Science Consultant at [ScuolAttiva Onlus](https://www.scuolattiva.it/)

 </div>
 <h3><a href="CV.pdf">My latest CV</a>

 ### What do I use in my work?

 </div>

 <p>